 2.3.2.4 Address Latitude: The latitude of the address location, in decimal degrees, WGS84 datum.
 Example: 33.77603207

-Positional Accuracy Indicator (POSI_ACCU): Integer, width = 2
+Placement Method (PLACEMENT ): Text , width = 25

 A code that indicates the positional accuracy description.

-Domain: Positional_Accuracy (See Appendix A)
+Domain: NENA domain: Geocoding, Parcel, Property Access, Structure, Site, Building Entrance, Unknown

-Address Direct Source (ADIRSOURCE): Text, width = 40
+Source of Data (SOURCE ): Text, width = 75

 1.8.5.3 Address Direct Source: Text Source from whom the data provider obtained the address, or with whom the data provider validated the address.
 For MetroGIS purposes, this field could be used to indicate the department within a city that supplied the address (e.g. Planning and Zoning, Fire Dept., Public Works, etc.) or a provider of addresses on private streets (e.g. U of M, XYZ Company, etc.)